Volunteer on a CDT Montana Trail Project

 2016 proved to be one of our most successful years yet.
 Another summer of playing in the dirt, feasting on hearty backcountry meals, and laughing around the campfire.
 A big shout out to all the volunteers who gave their time, energy and skills to complete this summer's projects above and beyond expectations and in spite of sometimes challenging Montana summer weather conditions.

-Stay tuned for March 2017, when we will release next summer's project schedule.
+Stay tuned for end of March 2017, when we will release next summer's project schedule.

 VOLUNTEER REGISTRATION FAQ

 What?
 I have to pay to volunteer?

 A great deal of logistical work goes into each of our projects, and we are counting on our volunteers to show up.
 This deposit helps ensure that they do.
 For 2017, a project deposit is $50.

 Please remember that project deposits are refundable.
 Once you complete your volunteer MWA project, your account will automatically be refunded.

 If you cancel less than one month before the project start date, your deposit will be considered a donation to the Stewardship program and will be used to offset the expense we will have to incur to find your replacement on the crew.
 Thank you for your understanding.

 Those projects listed as "Waitlist" means they are at capacity, but you can still register and be added to the wait list.
 You'll still have to provide a refundable project deposit.
 In the event of a cancellation, we will begin calling everyone on the wait list.
 The first to respond and accept the position will be added to the confirmed list.
 MWA will refund your project deposit if you aren't added to the confirmed list.
 We will also gladly accept deposits as donations to the Stewardship program.
 At this point, for projects listed as "FULL", we are no longer accepting applications, as our waitlist is also quite full.